Traffic lights are something everyone at least knows the basics of – green for go, yellow for caution, and red for stop.

 A good trick is to monitor when a green light is about to turn yellow.
 You can do this by checking crosswalk signals.
 If they have turned to a solid DON’T WALK signal, then be prepared to break for yellow.

 LESS COMMON TRAFFIC SIGNALS

 Green arrow light coupled with another light:

-• A green arrow coupled with a solid green light means you can either turn in the direction of the arrow, go straight ahead, or turn the other direction through the intersection with stopping.
+• A green arrow coupled with a solid green light means you can either turn in the direction of the arrow, go straight ahead, or turn the other direction through the intersection without stopping.

-• A green arrow coupled with a solid red light means you are only permitted to turn the direction of the arrow and all other traffic must stop.
+• A green arrow coupled with a solid red light means you are only permitted to turn in the direction of the arrow and all other traffic must stop.